Therefore I exhort you, be imitators of me.—1 Corinthians 4:16

 The differences between me and my family became much more striking when I came to Christ.
-My mother died an avowed atheist; my sister, to my knowledge, never came to Christ; and my father remains in enmity to Christ.
+My mother died an avowed atheist; my sister, to my knowledge, never came to Christ; and my father passed into an uncertain eternity despite my witnessing efforts.
 Some of my family members have forsaken me because they hate the Christ in me.
 That makes the family I still have all the more precious.

 Any moment now, another grandson will be born.
 I would love to see a bubbly, black-haired, green-eyed boy about whom people will say, “He has to be related to you.”
 But what I desire infinitely more is to see him imitate me in my walk with Christ.